jon-strabala/easy-webrag-langchain-demo/README.md

 - one using RAG (Couchbase logo)
 - one using pure LLM - OpenAI (🤖).

-For RAG, we are using Langchain, Couchbase Vector Search & OpenAI.
+For RAG, we are using LangChain, Couchbase Vector Search & OpenAI.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.

-### How to Run
+### How to Configure

 - Install dependencies

   `pip install -r requirements.txt`

-- Copy the template envirnment template
+- Copy the template environment template

   `cp _setup.tmpl _setup`